 I am deeply grateful for what you've offered Julian, Pelumi, Mateo, their families, their friends, and the restaurant industry.

 I so appreciate how you structured CityGAP: highly collaborative, demanding but supportive, focused but loosely enough so that each student could explore a personal interest.
-It was very clear to me from last night's presentations that these students have emerged from CityGAP with increased confidence.
+It was very clear to me from their presentations that these students emerged from CityGAP with increased confidence.

 - Justine S. (CityGAP parent)